RYANCOX00/Prog_DA/README.md

 <br>

 3. Installing cmder is recommended for users on Windows machines. cmder can be downloaded [here](https://cmder.net/).
 The command line on Linux and Mac is suitable.
-The code is public and therefore can be pulled from GitHub by anyone.
+The repository is public and therefore can be pulled from GitHub by anyone.

 <br>